-The new art arrives as Marvel Animation rolls out a steady stream of promotional images for X-Men '97 Season 2, which premieres on Disney+ on July 1.
+The full X-Factor roster for X-Men '97 Season 2 is official.
+New art arrived as Marvel Animation rolls out a steady stream of promotional images for X-Men '97 Season 2, which premieres on Disney+ on July 1.
 One of those images sorts the cast into teams, and the X-Factor piece names every member.
-The group is a government-sanctioned squad of mutants, the same concept Marvel used in the comics and in the original cartoon's "Cold Comfort" episode.
+The group is a government-sanctioned squad of mutants, a concept Marvel used in the comics and the original cartoon's "Cold Comfort" episode.
+Below is every member of X-Men '97's X-Factor that Marvel Studios officially revealed.

-How Powerful Are Marvel Studios’ New X-Factor Members?
+Marvel Studios’ New X-Factor Members Revealed

 Havok